zilch/type-route/docs/api-reference/parameter-definition/param.md

 )
 ```

 It is also possible to not specify a value serializer for the `ofType` function and only provide a generic type parameter.
-In this case Type Route will use the default json serializer with the object you provided.
-In most cases this is not recommended because you have no guarantees that the json parsed will be of the shape you expect.
+In this case Type Route will use the default JSON serializer with the object you provided.
+In most cases this is not recommended because you have no guarantees that the JSON parsed will be of the shape you expect.
 Where this is used there should be application code in place to gracefully handle conditions where data is not of the expected type.

 ```tsx
 type SomeSuperComplexJsonYouDoNotWantToWriteASerializerFor = { ... };
 param.query.ofType<SomeSuperComplexJsonYouDoNotWantToWriteASerializerFor>();
 ```

+See the [Complex Route Parameters](../../guides/complex-route-parameters.md) for more information on `ofType`.